I’m thrilled to share with you an interview with Tom Venuto who is a best-selling author, bodybuilder, fitness coach, and all around great guy.

 Tom has helped hundreds of thousands of people around the world get leaner, stronger, and fitter by sharing his knowledge and 30 years of exercise experience.

-I came across Tom’s e-book Burn The Fat, Feed The Muscle five years ago when I started my fitness career.
+I came across Tom’s e-book Burn The Fat, Feed The Muscle (affiliate link) five years ago when I started my fitness career.
 I spent days poring over the 300+ pages I printed out, convinced I had found the holy grail of body transformation.
-A good chunk of my 8-week program is based on principles I learned from Tom’s book, and many of the hundreds of articles I’ve written on BuiltLean.com are inspired by principles I first learned from Tom.
+Many of the hundreds of articles I’ve written on BuiltLean.com are inspired by principles I first learned from Tom.

-Just this week, Tom launched a physical copy of his best-selling e-book Burn The Fat, Feed The Muscle, which is now available on Amazon with a very impressive 5 star rating.
+Just this week, Tom launched a physical copy of his best-selling e-book Burn The Fat, Feed The Muscle (affiliate link), which is now available on Amazon with a very impressive 5 star rating.
 If you are serious about getting lean and staying lean, you’ll want to buy this book right now, or at least add it to your reading list.

 1. How did you become interested in fitness as a career?